ASD-Blueprint/desktop.gov.au/blueprint/abac/intune-configuration.md

 ### Agency-WDACBasePolicy

+To deploy the policy via Microsoft Defender, the XML file must be converted to Binary via the Convertfrom-CIPolicy PowerShell command.
+The XML files are located within the [Client Devices](/blueprint/abac/client-devices.html) section.

 The policy GUID in the OMA-URI must be unique to your environment.
+It can be found in the XML file within the PolicyID tags.

 * Name: `Agency-WDACBasePolicy`
 * Description: `WDAC base enforcement policy`